 10 Open Adoption Facts That Might Surprise You

-How Open Adoption Has Evolved from Then to Now
+How Open Adoption Has Evolved

 Open adoptions have changed the lives of hundreds of adoptive families and birth parents for the better.
 You’ve likely already heard from your adoption specialist that open adoptions are one of the best types of adoption, but you may be wondering, “What else makes open adoption so special, and why should I consider it?”

-Open adoption has come a long way in the last few decades, but this concept is still new to many people.
 Here are the 10 amazing open adoptions facts that just might surprise you.

 In the early 1930s, it was believed that adoption should be a discreet process and that secrecy should be maintained to protect not just the adoptive family, but also the birth parents.
-American society believed that a relationship between the child, the adoptive family and the birth parents would cause undue stress and confusion for everyone involved.
+It was believed that a relationship between the child, the adoptive family and the birth parents would cause undue stress and confusion for everyone involved.
 These assumptions, presumed to be facts, were furthered by the societal view that being an unwed mother was shameful.
 As a result, many women were sent away to maternity homes and their babies were placed for adoption.

 However, by the early 1980s, many came to realize that this secrecy, guilt and shame only led to resentment and depression.
-Not only did adopted children not have a sense of where they came from, but their adoptive parents lacked the resources to help them and couldn’t even access their adoption records.
+Not only did adopted children lack a sense of where they came from, but their adoptive parents lacked the resources to help them and couldn’t even access their adoption records.
 And women who had placed their babies for adoption were forced to live their lives hiding their adoption stories and never knowing what happened to the children they placed.
-Everyone involved in adoption knew it was time for change.
+Everyone involved in adoption knew it was time for a change.